Privacy Protection via Joint Real and Reactive Load Shaping in Smart Grids: Problem Formulation

 \subsection{Objectives}

-Our objectives are maximization of privacy (by minimizing the information leakage due to both real and reactive metered loads) and minimization of user cost and discomfort.
+Our objectives are maximization of consumer privacy by minimizing the information carried within both real and reactive metered loads, minimization of consumer cost and minimization of consumer discomfort.
 Indeed, there are inherent trade-offs among these three objectives.
-Therefore, accounting for cost and discomfort are important considerations in the holistic characterization of privacy preserving SG operation.
+In fact, accounting for cost and discomfort are important considerations in the holistic characterization of privacy preserving SG operation.